mvicens/autofront/README.md

 Collocated in `styles` directory, type over lonely `index.css`.

 URLs from the current directory must to start with `./`.
+And `@import`s are not permitted.

 #### [Less](https://lesscss.org)